In war-torn Syria, uprising birthplace seethes 10 years on

 Elsewhere, Russian and government troops are in charge together in a watered-down government authority.
 In the rest, the government is in outright control, and the Syrian army and Iranian-backed militias have deployed.

-The organized opposition presence gives a margin for protests and open anti-government sentiment hard to find elsewhere.
+The organized opposition presence gives a margin for protests and overt anti-government sentiment hard to find elsewhere.
 Some rebels rejected the deal with Russia and are waging a low-level insurgency.

 A string of killings, mainly by insurgents, has left more than 600 dead since June 2019, according to the Syrian Observatory for Human Rights.
 The dead include government troops, pro-Iranian militiamen, rebels who signed onto the Russia deals, and mayors and municipal workers considered loyal to the government.